-Example: Student has turned in all of their homework and has some extra credit points, putting their average for the category at 110%.
+Example: A student has turned in all of their homework and has some extra credit points, putting their average for the category at 110%.
 Now they turn in another homework assignment receiving 100% for that assignment.
 Their weighted average for the Homework category will go down because 100% is less than 110%.

 Q: My student did some additional extra credit but their grade went down.
 Shouldn't extra credit always raise their grade?

 Example: The extra credit category is set to give a student a 5% boost in their grade.
 So far the student has scored 10/10 on the one extra credit assignment giving them 100% in the extra credit category, and therefore boosting their grade the full 5%.
-Now you assign another extra credit assignment worth 20 points and the student earns 5/20.
+Now you assign another extra credit assignment worth 20 points and the student earns only 5/20.
 Her total for the extra credit category is now 15/30 or 50%.
 Her boost has now gone down to 2.5%.

 We recommend that you leave the percent possible for extra credit at zero until the very end of the term.
 This way the students can see the points they are accumulating against points possible, but their grade won't changed based on extra credit until you change it to the final percentage possible.

 Q: My students are showing averages over 100% but I have not given any extra credit points?